anvi-reorient-genomes

 1. Write outputs.
 Copies the reference fasta to the output directory (potentially rotated if auto-selected).
 Writes each reoriented query fasta under the same name (and using the original extension).

 2. Report per-genome stats and alignment plots.
-For each genome, the program reports the orientation outcome (whether it was TRUSTWORTHY, SOMEWHAT OK, or NOT TRUSTWORTHY based on alignment coverage), many other statistics, and synteny ribbon plots showing the alignment patterns before and after reorientation to visualize orientation quality.
+For each genome, the program reports the orientation outcome (whether it was TRUSTWORTHY, SOMEWHAT OK, or NOT TRUSTWORTHY, based on alignment coverage and, for fragmented genomes, on whether the resulting contig layout follows the reference), many other statistics, and synteny ribbon plots showing the alignment patterns before and after reorientation to visualize orientation quality.

 3. Final report.
 Summarizes the number of genomes in different trust categories along their output FASTA paths for the user to decide which outputs are safe for downstream analyses.